Near Hartselle in Morgan County, Alabama — The American South (East South Central)

 Erected 2014 by Hartselle Historical Society and the Alabama Tourism Board.

 Location.
-Touch for map.
+34° 26.543′ N, 86° 58.994′ W. Marker is near Hartselle, Alabama, in Morgan County.
+Marker is at the intersection of Main Street West (Alabama Route 36) and Springdale Drive SW, on the right when traveling west on Main Street West.
 Marker is located on the east bank of Flint Creek just before crossing the bridge.
 The modern highway bridge is located in nearly the exact same spot as the wartime Woodall's Bridge.
+Touch for map.
 Marker is at or near this postal address: 2236 Hwy 36 W, Hartselle AL 35640, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 5, 2014, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 1,242 times since then and 41 times this year.
+It was originally submitted on April 5, 2014, by Lee Hattabaugh of Capshaw, Alabama.
+This page has been viewed 1,470 times since then and 16 times this year.
 Photos: 1, 2, 3. submitted on April 5, 2014, by Lee Hattabaugh of Capshaw, Alabama.
 4. submitted on June 7, 2014, by Lee Hattabaugh of Capshaw, Alabama. • Bernard Fisher was the editor who published this page.